cometchat-pro-tutorials/cometchat-react-native-chat-app/README.md

 ```

 Once we create a new User object, we can use the method `createUser()` to create the user inside CometChat dashboard.
 If the `createUser()` is successful, we use the method `login()` to log in to the recently created user into CometChat.

-**Note:** To allow a user to use CometChat, the user must log in to CometChat. **CometChat does not handle user management.** You must handle user registration and login at your end.
-Once the user is logged into your app/site, you can log in the user to CometChat programmatically.
-So the user does not ever directly login to CometChat.

 Because CometChat doesn't handle user management, we will create a simple authentication process using **AsyncStorage**.
 So., let's create a new folder inside **src** named **utils** and inside create a file named **localStorage.js**